anyuzx/Prongs/src/pages/about.md

 * The site favicon is the character of my last name **时** written in the ancient style - [**篆书**](https://en.wikipedia.org/wiki/Seal_script).

+* _Writing contents and photos on this site are copyrighted_

 ---

 #### Contact